- Useful Info

 What equipment will I need for the Haute Route?

-We will provide each member for the group with a climbing harness, boot crampons, ice axe, avalanche transceiver, shovel and probe.
+We will provide each member for the group with an avalanche transceiver, shovel and probe.

 You will need your normal ski touring equipment such as skis, boots, skins, ski crampons which can be hired in Chamonix if required.
 Skiing on a light setup with a streamlined rucksack is a very good idea.
 Skis around 85 – 95 wide are about right, anything skinner will struggle in deep snow and anything wider is hard work on icy skinning tracks.
 We are working on our online equipment list and will send out a pdf version when you book.